Eyelid Surgery (Blepharoplasty)

 - Undereye bags

 - Sagging lower eyelids that may show the whites of the eyes below the irises

 - Fine wrinkles in the lower eyelids

-Who Is A Good Candidate For A Blepharoplasty?
+Who Is A Good Candidate For eyelid surgery?

-The best candidate for a blepharoplasty is in good overall health, does not smoke, does not have serious eye conditions, and has healthy facial tissue and muscle.
+The best candidate for eyelid surgery is in good overall health, does not smoke, does not have serious eye conditions, and has healthy facial tissue and muscle.

-A person with eye disease, diabetes, thyroid disorder, cardiovascular disease or high blood pressure may not be a good candidate for a blepharoplasty.
+A person with eye disease, diabetes, thyroid disorder, cardiovascular disease, or high blood pressure may not be a good candidate for eyelid surgery.

 If the upper eyelid is being treated, an incision is typically made along the natural crease of the eyelid.
 Once the incision is made, fat deposits are repositioned or removed, tissue and muscles are tightened, and excess skin is removed.
 For the lower eyelid, an incision is usually made just below the lash line so that excess skin can be removed.